elenavanengelenmaslova/kotlinconf-kotlin-spring-cloud-function-presentation/slides.md

 <!--
-At the end of my Kotlin Crash Course book, chapter 13 walks you through building and deploying an event-driven serverless app with Kotlin on AWS.
+At the end of my Kotlin Crash Course book, chapter 13 walks you through building and deploying an event-driven serverless app with Kotlin and http4k on AWS.

-If you want to keep learning, I’ve created a 15% discount code just for Voxxed Days — valid until May 31.

 And if you’d like to stay in touch or ask follow-up questions after today, feel free to connect with me through my website or socials.
 -->